arthtyagi/serverless-notion-blog/readme.md

 # ☁️⚡ Serverless Notion Blog

-Powering my blog at [https://arthtyagi.xyz/blog](https://arthtyagi.xyz/blog).
+Live at [https://serverless-blog.arthtyagi.xyz](serverless-blog) subdomain of my [website](https://arthtyagi.xyz).
 The data is from my Notion.

 ## Why